 Besides, while there are a lot of Amazon seller metrics you need to keep track of, only a handful directly affect your ability to sell.
 Some examples of the most important metrics to track are as follows:

 Product ranking is a significant KPI for Amazon merchants.
 Customers know they can find what they need on Amazon.
 They never aimlessly browse and use search engines to find stuff.
 Many people won't even bother clicking through the following pages of results.
 The importance of the product rating comes from this fact.
 Thus, to get on the first page of results, you must become a best-seller in an applicable category.

-If you’re trying to decide what to sell on Amazon, the Amazon product ranking metric is a great place to start.
+The Amazon product ranking metric is a great place to start if you're trying to decide what to sell on Amazon.
 Use the metric to decide what to sell.
 Low rankings indicate that a product is not likely to sell successfully.

 Achieving the ideal rating requires some careful balancing.
 The sweet spot is to find a product for which you believe there is both a market and profit opportunity and room to optimize and improve its Best Sellers Rank (BSR).

 2. Fulfillment and Shipping Metrics